YuezhenQin/financial-portfolio-frontend/README.md

 ## ![OneInvest](https://github.com/user-attachments/assets/adcab216-33d2-4fc9-b0a2-52b86feed5cf) V1.0

 ## 📝Project Scope
-OneInvest is a financial portfolio web app collecting financial data from an external provider and allow users to use their virtual financial portofolio.
-By create a
+OneInvest is a financial portfolio web app collecting financial data from an external service provider and allow users to view and interact with their virtual financial portofolio.